Ahichchhatra Jain temples: History

 Ahichchhatra was one of the sixteen Mahajanapadas.
 It was considered an important town when Hiuen Tsang visited India in the 7th century CE.
 Several ancient Jain āyāgapaṭa were excavated from this site, including the famous Nāṃdighoṣa āyāgapaṭa dated early c.
 15 CE.
 27 Jain inscriptions discovered here bear dates prior to 100 CE.

 Alois Anton Führer excavated a Jain temple constructed during the reign of Indo-Scythians dynasty, enhrining idols from 96—152 CE.
 A number of Jain temples were discovered by Alexander Cunningham during excavation.
 Many idols, stupas and pillars from the Kushan and Gupta periods have been discovered in Ahichchhatra.

-Vividha Tirtha Kalpa, composed by Jinaprabha Suri in the 14th century CE, mentions Samkhyāvatǐ as the earlier name of Ahichchhatra and describes two Jain temples dedicated to Parshvanatha in the area.
+Vividha Tirtha Kalpa, composed by Śvetāmbara Acharya Jinaprabha Suri in the 14th century CE, mentions Samkhyāvatǐ as the earlier name of Ahichchhatra and describes two Jain temples dedicated to Parshvanatha in the area.
 According to Ahicchatra-nagri-kalpa, this place was visited by Goddess Ambika.
-Kaivalyamala, written by Jain acharya Udyotansuri in c.
-778 CE, mentions that Harigupta of the Gupta empire took diksha here.
+Kaivalyamala, written by Śvetāmbara Jain acharya Udyotansuri in c.
+778 CE, mentions that Harigupta of the Gupta Empire took diksha here.